ThaumRystra/DiceCloud/app/private/docs/property/attribute.md

 The name used to refer to the attribute in calculations and by effects.
 Must start with a letter and be made up of only letters and numbers without spaces, symbols, or punctiation.

-If multiple attributes share a variable name, only the last attribute on the [character tree](/docs/tree) will count as the defining attribute and appear on the sheet.
+If multiple attributes share a variable name, only the last attribute on the [character tree](/docs/tree) will count as the defining attribute and appear on the sheet, while other attributes with that variable name will be used as base value [effects](/docs/property/effect).

 ### Attribute type